Evil Fuzzles from Beyond the Stars

 |Grey||7 and 8||See below|

-Note that as you upgrade your Mega Gun, it becomes more powerful and reduces the number of shots required to kill each colour of Fuzzle.
-The number of shots necessary to kill listed are for the basic gun you start the game with; if you upgrade your gun at the Space Station to a level 2 then subtract one from each total given.
+As you upgrade your Mega Gun, it becomes more powerful and reduces the number of shots required to kill each colour of Fuzzle.
+The number of shots listed above are for the basic gun you start the game with; if you upgrade your gun at the Space Station to a level 2 then subtract one from each total given.
 For the third upgrade subtract 2, and so on.
-So if you upgrade your gun at the end of each level you will only need to shoot each Fuzzle once, regardless of colour... until the grey ones appear.
+So if you upgrade your gun at the end of each level you will only need to shoot each Fuzzle once, regardless of colour...until the grey ones appear.
 Even with the maximum level 6 upgrade, grey Fuzzles still require two shots to kill.

-Once you reach the station, the amount of hits you made are converted into points and Virtucreds. (eg. if I hit 45 fuzzles, I would earn 45 points and 45 Virtucreds for that level.)
+Once you reach the station, the amount of hits you made are converted into points and Virtucreds.
+For example, if I hit 45 fuzzles, I would earn 45 points and 45 Virtucreds for that level.
 You are able to use your Virtucreds to buy upgrades, as shown in the image below.

-- The hull upgrade gives you ten more hull points.
+- Hull: gives you 10 additional hull points.

-- Shields, when activated, basically give you twenty more hull points.
+- Shields: when activated, basically gives you 20 more hull points.

-- The Droid Repair upgrade automatically repairs your hull, five points a level.
+- Droid Repair: automatically repairs your hull, five points a level.
 For every upgrade the amount goes up.

-- The radar upgrade lets you know whether or not Fuzzles are coming at you from the sides of the screen.
+- Radar: lets you know whether or not Fuzzles are coming at you from the sides of the screen.

-- The Mega Gun upgrade increases the power of your weapon, meaning that it takes less shots to destroy a Fuzzle.
+- Mega Gun: increases the power of your weapon, meaning that it takes fewer shots to destroy a Fuzzle.

-You score one point for each Fuzzle that you kill, but you can create a chain to get even more points.
-If you destroy a string of Fuzzles in a row without missing, a little sign will appear on the screen showing how large of a chain you have currently amassed.
+You score 1 point for each Fuzzle that you kill, but you can create a chain to get even more points.
+If you destroy a string of Fuzzles consecutively without missing, a little sign will appear on the screen showing how large of a chain you have currently amassed.
 In order to collect these points, though, you have to actually shoot the sign.
 You can collect them as soon as you like, but the longer you leave it the more points you will eventually get when you cash it in.
+The bonus is 2 points per Fuzzle for up to 9 Fuzzles, then 3 points per Fuzzle for 10 Fuzzles or more.

 If you collect your bonus points then the chain will reset and you will start over from zero.
 Shooting mines doesn't count as having missed a Fuzzle and so won't break your chain, but if you aim for a Fuzzle and miss then your combo bonus will be reset.

-- Sent to us by feral_shade: Target the Fuzzles BEFORE the landmines.
-You get a higher possible score per level.
-The reason: A Fuzzle pair appears when the previous Fuzzle pair dies.
-Whereas, a land mine appears when the next Fuzzle pair appears.
-To maximize your score you must maximize the number of Fuzzles you kill so they are alive as brief a time as possible.
-This cannot happen if you are distracted with landmines.
+Target the Fuzzles before the mines.
+A Fuzzle pair appears when the previous Fuzzle pair dies, whereas a mine appears when the next Fuzzle pair appears.
+To maximize your score you must maximize the number of Fuzzles you kill, which thus means keeping them alive as brief a time as possible.
+This cannot happen if you are distracted with mines.
 It is better to destroy the landmines during the moment before the next Fuzzle pair appears.
-This gives the secondary benefit of less land mines.
+(Thanks to feral_shade for this advice.)

-- Another strategy suggested by Kitty216996 is to collect bonuses after ten or more consecutive fuzzle kills.
+There are two approaches to handling your bonus points.
+The first, recommended by Megweno, is to try to make a chain of all the Fuzzles in each game to let your bonus accumulate as much as possible.
+When the "Approaching Station" sign appears in the top left corner, hurry and collect them before the level ends.
+The second, recommended by Kitty216996, is to collect bonuses after ten or more consecutive fuzzle kills.
 After ten or more kills, you have reached the maximum bonus multiplier (x3), which earns you a good deal of points if you collect it multiple times in a level.

-- Finally, as suggested by mememaster: Zygorax's vehicle moves at a speed of 72km/h, which can be calculated by measuring the time it takes for each 'x00m away from Station y' to change.
+Finally, as suggested by mememaster: Zygorax's vehicle moves at a speed of 72km/h, which can be calculated by measuring the time it takes for each "X00m away from Station Y" to change.
 This means it will take 5 seconds for the vehicle to travel 100m.
-It accelerates instantly to 120km/h (without changing the rapidity of the ground tiles moving) when hitting the 'Approaching Station 1' stage, meaning it takes 6 seconds from there to reach the station, wherein the vehicle decelerates to a complete stop instantly.
-If one wants to maximise point yield, one should wait until the 5th second of the 'Approaching Station 1' stage to collect bonus points.
+It accelerates instantly to 120km/h (without changing the apparent speed of the ground tiles) when hitting the "Approaching Station" stage, meaning it takes 6 seconds from there to reach the station, wherein the vehicle decelerates to a complete stop instantly.
+If one wants to maximise point yield, one should wait until the 5th second of the "Approaching Station" stage to collect bonus points.

 This game guide was written by: 1337